 Multi-band horizontal loop antenna

-This 10 - 160 meter tuned horizontal loop antenna is fed with 450 ohm ladder line all the way into the ham shack to an Palstar AT1500BAL balanced line antenna tuner.
-The above graphic depicts the overall layout of this loop antenna cut to one wavelength long on the lowest operating frequency (160 meters).
-The mean height of the loop above ground is about 65 ft.
-The loop is suspended from from five points by dacron (or nylon) halyard strung over the top of five adjacent trees as shown above.
+This 10 - 75 meter tuned horizontal loop antenna (White) is suspended by dacron halyards (blue) between three trees and the roof of the house.
+It is fed with 450 ohm ladder line (red) down into the ham shack to a Palstar AT1500BAL balanced line antenna tuner.
+The above graphic depicts the overall layout of this loop antenna cut to one wavelength long on the lowest operating frequency (75 meters).
+The mean height of the loop above ground is about 50 ft.

 - Total length of the loop is 272 ft.
 (1005 ÷ 3.7 MHz)